 - Genetic conditions and skin disorders such as psoriasis

 BARRIER REPAIR INGREDIENTS

 So can you repair your barrier once it has become undermined?

 Yes absolutely, with important skin identical and barrier repair ingredients:

-- Protective emollient ingredients protect your barrier from damage, and allow the skin to repair the damaged lipid layer, through the cell renewal process
+- Protective emollient ingredients protect your barrier from damage, allowing your skin to repair the damaged lipid layer through the cell renewal process

 - Products that contain lipid components, can help to supplement the missing lipids in damaged skin